wessenstam/demoguide/docs/secretserver/mod4/mod4.md

 ![Discovery](images/lab011.png)

----

-**Note**
+!!!
+Note
     To provide a more concrete, although somewhat ridiculous, example of these items, witness the above pipeline.
 The trigger for the pipeline is Launch, hence any Secret that is launched within the Folder we are targeting with our policy triggers the pipeline.
 The pipeline then checks the day of the week.
 If it is Tuesday, the pipeline keeps running, if not, it stops.
 If it is Tuesday, it then runs its task which is to add a custom audit to the launched Secret which says "The Secret was launched on Tuesday."

----

 There are an enormous number of potential options for event pipeline implementation - experiment with it and see what you can come up with!